DSAppTeam/PanelSwitchHelper/README.md

 * **1.2.0 (2020-05-08) kotlin version / new content area container that supports multiple layout types**
 	* kotlin-PanelSwtichHelper is adjusted to kotlin language implementation, fully compatible with existing functions and Java, and supports DSL
 	* Added content area container, default provides linear / relative / frame layout, supports custom content area container
-	* Demo adds kotlin to implement custom containers using constrained layout, and adds 4 different layout container scenarios
+	* Demo adds kotlin to implement custom containers using constrained layout, and adds 4 different layout container scenario
+* 1.2.2 (2020-05-17) Fix known defects and optimize
+    * Merged pr to fix emptyView reference error
+    * Optimize the smoothness of switching in fixed mode

 #### What to do